preston/tastyterm/README.md

 Then, assuming you've already familiar with [Docker](https://www.docker.com) awesomeness and have it installed, plop the build into a wicked-fast [nginx](http://nginx.org) web server container using the including Dockerfile with:

-	docker build -t p3000/quickterm:latest . # though you probably want your own repo and tag strings :)
+	docker build -t p3000/quickterm:latest . # though you probably want your own repo and tag strings :) docker push p3000/quickterm:latest # upload it to your repository

 ## Production Deployment